-Last time, we read a fable about a hare and a tortoise.
+In our last lesson we read a story about a hare and a tortoise.
+It was a kind of story called a fable.

 - Q1.
 What is the purpose of a fable?

 - Q2.
 What kind of text type is a fable?

 - Q3.a) How do narratives usually start?

 - b) What happens in the middle part of the narrative?

 - c) How do narratives usually end?

-- Students record their answers and match the narrative stages with their functions on the Student Worksheet.
+- Students record their answers and match the narrative stages with their functions on the worksheet.

 - Teacher checks the answers by involving the students.